-You can buy the Atkins brand all purpose bake mix or you can make your own for a fraction of the cost.
-Try this simple homemade baking mix for all of your low carb baking recipes from homemade breads to muffins and pancakes to waffles.
+You can buy the Atkins brand all-purpose bake mix or you can make your own for a fraction of the cost.
+Try this simple homemade baking mix for all of your low carb baking recipes from homemade bread to muffins and pancakes to waffles.

 - Store in an airtight container in a cool, dark place.

 - Use as you would the commercial Atkins Bake Mix.

 This low carb bake mix has 3 grams of carbohydrate per 1/2 cup serving as opposed to the average of 47 grams of carbohydrate in the same serving size of typical white flour.
 In addition to being low in carbohydrates, this mix is high in protein.

 Adapted from LC Friends and reprinted with permission.